...

 Despite saving the same amount of S$120,000 over the 20 years, Michelle would have achieved meaningful financial returns above inflation rates.
 David is unlikely to maintain his purchasing power with the financial returns gained over the past 20 years.

-Read about3 Best Savings Endowment Plans in Singapore for Lifetime Wealth Accumulation (2023 Edition)
+Read about3 Best Savings Endowment Plans in Singapore for Lifetime Wealth Accumulation (Updated)

-Read about: 3 Best Fixed Maturity Savings Endowment Plans in Singapore for Wealth Accumulation (2023 Edition)
+Read about: 4 Best Savings Endowment Plans in Singapore for Wealth Accumulation (Updated)

 The risk of low return